lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 Selection Strategy
 ^^^^^^^^^^^^^^^^^^^

-There are several types of selection strategies, all trying to reach different objectives:
+There are several types of selection strategies, all trying to reach different objectives.
+They can be created using the :code:`DockerWorkerSelectionConfigEntryStrategy` object.

 .. tabs::

     .. tab:: DIVERSIFY

-        The objective of this strategy is to choose samples such that they have a high distance from each other.
+        Use this strategy to **select samples such that they have a high distance from each other**.
         This strategy requires the input to be a NxD matrix of numbers.

-        This applies to EMBEDDINGS, but also to SCORES and numerical METADATA.
+        Can be use with **EMBEDDINGS**, **SCORES** and **numerical METADATA**.
 It is specified easily:

         .. code-block:: python

-            strategy=DockerWorkerSelectionConfigEntryStrategy(type=DockerWorkerSelectionStrategyType.DIVERSIFY)
+            strategy=DockerWorkerSelectionConfigEntryStrategy(
+                type=DockerWorkerSelectionStrategyType.DIVERSIFY
+            )

-        If you want to preserve a minimum distance between chosen samples, you can specify it as a stopping condition:
+        If you want to preserve a minimum distance between chosen samples, you can specify it as an additional stopping condition.
+The selection process will stop as soon as the stopping criteria has been reached.

         .. code-block:: python

-            strategy=DockerWorkerSelectionConfigEntryStrategy(type=DockerWorkerSelectionStrategyType.DIVERSIFY, stopping_condition_minimum_distance=0.2)
+            :emphasize-lines: 3

+            strategy=DockerWorkerSelectionConfigEntryStrategy(
+                type=DockerWorkerSelectionStrategyType.DIVERSIFY,
+                stopping_condition_minimum_distance=0.2
+            )

-        Setting the stopping_condition_minimum_distance to 0.2 will remove all samples which are closer to each other than 0.2.
+        Setting :code:`stopping_condition_minimum_distance=0.2` will remove all samples which are closer to each other than 0.2.
         This allows you to specify the minimum allowed distance between two image embeddings in the output dataset.
-After normalizing the input embeddings to unit length, this value should be between 0 and 2.0.
+Since we normalize the input embeddings to unit length this value should be between 0 and 2.0.
         This is often a convenient method when working with different data sources and trying to combine them in a balanced way.
-        If you want to use this stopping condition to stop the selection early, make sure that you allow selecting enough samples by setting `n_samples` high enough.
+        If you want to use this stopping condition to stop the selection early, make sure that you allow selecting enough samples by setting :code:`n_samples` high enough.

     .. tab:: WEIGHTS

-        The objective of this strategy is to choose samples that have a high numerical value.
-It requires the input to be a Nx1 matrix of numbers, which applies to SCORES and numerical METADATA.
+        The objective of this strategy is to **select samples that have a high numerical value**.
+        It requires the input to be a Nx1 matrix of numbers.

+        Can be used with **SCORES** and **numerical METADATA**.
 It can be specified easily:

         .. code-block:: python

-            strategy=DockerWorkerSelectionConfigEntryStrategy(type=DockerWorkerSelectionStrategyType.WEIGHTS)
+            strategy=DockerWorkerSelectionConfigEntryStrategy(
+                type=DockerWorkerSelectionStrategyType.WEIGHTS
+            )

     .. tab:: THRESHOLD

-        The objective of this strategy is to only choose samples that have a numerical value fulfilling a threshold criterion.
+        The objective of this strategy is to only **select samples that have a numerical value fulfilling a threshold criterion**.
         E.g. they should be bigger or smaller than a certain value.
-Like for weighting, this strategy requires the input to be a Nx1 matrix of numbers, which applies to SCORES and numerical METADATA.
+Like for weighting, this strategy requires the input to be a Nx1 matrix of numbers.

+        Can be used with **SCORES** and **numerical METADATA**.
 It is specified as follows:

         .. code-block:: python

+            strategy=DockerWorkerSelectionConfigEntryStrategy(
+                type=DockerWorkerSelectionStrategyType.THRESHOLD,
-            strategy=DockerWorkerSelectionConfigEntryStrategy(type=DockerWorkerSelectionStrategyType.THRESHOLD, threshold=20, operation=DockerWorkerSelectionStrategyThresholdOperation.BIGGER_EQUAL)
+                threshold=20,
+                operation=DockerWorkerSelectionStrategyThresholdOperation.BIGGER_EQUAL
+            )

-        The allowed operations are SMALLER, SMALLER_EQUAL, BIGGER, BIGGER_EQUAL.
+        The allowed operations are :code:`SMALLER`, :code:`SMALLER_EQUAL`, :code:`BIGGER`, :code:`BIGGER_EQUAL`.

     .. tab:: BALANCE

-        The objective of this strategy to choose samples such the distribution of classes in them is as close to a target distribution as possible.
+        The objective of this strategy to **select samples such the distribution of classes in them is as close to a target distribution as possible**.

         E.g. the samples chosen should have 50% sunny and 10% rainy weather.
         Or the objects of the samples chosen should be 20% ambulance and 40% buses.

+        Can be used with **PREDICIONS** and **categorical METADATA**.

         .. code-block:: python

-            strategy=DockerWorkerSelectionConfigEntryStrategy(type=DockerWorkerSelectionStrategyType.BALANCE, target={"Ambulance": 0.2, "Bus": 0.4})
+            strategy=DockerWorkerSelectionConfigEntryStrategy(
+                type=DockerWorkerSelectionStrategyType.BALANCE,
+                target={
+                    "Ambulance": 0.2, # `Ambulance` should be a valid class in your `schema.json` "Bus": 0.4
+                }
+            )

         If the values of the target do not sum up to 1, the remainder is assumed to be the target for the other classes.
         In this example with 20% ambulance and 40% bus, there is the implicit assumption, that the remaining 40% should come from any other class, e.g. from cars, bicycles or pedestrians.

-        The keys of the target must correspond to the class names.
-The input to this selection strategy can be

-        - PREDICTIONS

-            In this case, the class names specified in the target must be the same as specified in the predictions.
-            See :ref:`worker-selection-predictions` for more details.

-        - categorical METADATA

-            In this case, the class names specified in the target must be found at least once in the metadata.
+        Note that not specified classes do not influence the selection process!

 Configuration Examples
 ----------------------